Interested in knowing more about Israel Studies Teaching Supplement?

 Deadline

-Israeli scholars located in the United States may apply for up to $10,000 per semester-long course ($8,000 per 10-week quarter) to support teaching of full-term, in-person, undergraduate courses about Israel.
+Israeli scholars may apply for up to $10,000 per semester-long course ($8,000 per 10-week quarter) to support teaching of full-term, in-person, undergraduate courses about Israel.
+Semester-long or quarter-long courses that are fully or partially online are eligible for up to $5,000 per course.

 • Eligibility